rskrz/jetpack-cat/README.md

 * Player SR
 * Overwatch League info

-Feel free to oepn a pull request or submit any issues.
+Feel free to open a pull request or submit any issues.

 ## [Usage](www.link.to.future.website)